-And, based upon the email I get–families have this issue.
+And, based on the email I get–families have this issue.
 And, let’s just clear the record up now.
 It is NOT just kids with autism who struggle with this.
 I have heard from parents of kids of all kinds of disabilities who were poop smearers or smearing feces on walls.

 Rather than have you reach out via email, and then wait for a response, I just wanted to put this out there.
 That way, you can hopefully find solutions that work for you.